How to work for yourself: A complete guide

 But there are many things to consider before taking the leap to entrepreneurship.
 So let’s talk admin:

 - Do you have the right insurance?
 When you’re in business, you’re required by law to have certain insurance policies in place.
 The insurance cover you need to take out depends on the type of business you are, and the industry you’re working in.

-- Am I registered as self employed with HMRC?
-Pretty self explanatory but we’ve got you covered.
-Here’s our guide for HMRC making tax digital.
+- Are you registered as self employed with HMRC?
+It’s pretty self-explanatory but to learn more here’s our guide for HMRC making tax digital.

-- Are my books up-to-date?
-Keeping up with your financials can be as hard as herding cats so consider getting an accountant or a bookkeeper.
+- Are your books up-to-date?
+Keeping up with your financials can be stressor and take up valuable time, so you may want to consider getting an accountant or a bookkeeper.
 Not sure what the difference is?
 Just head over here to learn the difference between an accountant and a bookkeeper.

 If your goal is to set out on your own, start building your business and working for yourself, then it’s vital to keep your business records and finances separate from your personal affairs.

 Our business banking app features are designed to save small businesses time and money.
 Manage your cards from within the mobile app, set-and-forget your auto-categories, integrate with your accountancy software, then get back to doing what you love – growing your business.

 Thinking of starting your own business?
 Download our free ebook.

 If you are at the very beginning of your journey and want to find out which steps to take next download our complete guide on how to start a business in the UK.